JeferCatarina/grafanacli/README.md

 ## License

-Grafana-CLI is licensed under the terms of the MIT License (see the [LICENSE](LICENSE) file).
+GrafanaCLI is licensed under the terms of the MIT License (see the [LICENSE](LICENSE) file).